The causes of breast cancer aren't fully understood, making it difficult to say why one woman may develop breast cancer and another may not.

 Read about predictive genetic tests for cancer risk genes.

-Previous diagnosis of breast cancer
+Previous breast cancer or lump

 If you've previously had breast cancer or early non-invasive cancer cell changes in breast ducts, you have a higher risk of developing it again, either in your other breast or in the same breast.